Duet3D/RepRapFirmware/README.md

 * Segmentation-free delta motion (January 2015)
 * Simulation mode, for establishing an accurate print time before committing to a print (January 2015)
 * Least-squares auto calibration of delta printers (April 2015)
+* Support for SPI-configured stepper drivers (August 2016)
+* Resume-after-power fail as a standard feature of the firmware (October 2017)
 * Compensation for the variation in extruder steps/mm with speed that is a feature of common types of extruder (January 2018)
 * Compensation of heater power for changes in power supply voltage
-* Support for SPI-configured stepper drivers
-* Resume-after-power fail as a standard feature of the firmware
+* Dynamic acceleration control to control ringing

 Supported hardware
 ==================